NVQ Level 3 Electrical Online Courses With XS Training

 Remote On-Site Assessments

-To overcome these difficulties and remain competitive we now offer remote live assessments using a video-conferencing system compatible with mobile devices.
+To overcome the difficulties of on-site assessments and remain competitive we offer remote live assessments using a video-conferencing system compatible with mobile devices.

 Your assessor can carry out a direct observation of you without the need to physically visit your site.
 This is carried out using your mobile phone and a Bluetooth headset.
 This will enable you to engage with the remote assessments in a safe manner and add more flexibility to the time and date that your assessor carries out the on-site assessment.